-- Human error led Citi to mistakenly transmit $900 million this month to lenders on a 2016 Revlon loan, the bank said in a court filing Monday, according to Bloomberg.
+- Human error led Citi to mistakenly transmit $900 million this month to creditors on a 2016 Revlon loan, the bank said in a court filing Monday, according to Bloomberg.

 - The loan allows Revlon to repurchase some or all of what it owes from certain lenders.
-Ahead of scheduled interest payments set to be sent this month, a Citi employee who was supposed to manually adjust the amount of the loan the lenders still own failed to select the correct system options in Citi’s software, allowing the loan to be paid in full with interest, the bank said.
-Colleagues who were supposed to act as a safeguard also failed to catch the error, Citi said.
+A Citi employee who was manually adjusting the amount of the loan the lenders still own selected the incorrect system options in Citi’s software, allowing the loan to be paid in full with interest years ahead of schedule, the bank said.
+Colleagues who were supposed to act as a safeguard failed to catch the error, Citi said.

 - Citi’s loan operation software debuted in 1997.
 The bank decided to replace the system last year, but the transition is not complete.